 The organization was immediately plagued in controversy for violating the Muhammad Ali Reform Act of separation of promoters and managers.

-Haymon was acting in a dual capacity unless you asked Haymon, who claimed he was an advisor / manager.
-Golden Boy Promotions and Top Rank filed lawsuits against Haymon claiming he was attempting to monopolize boxing
+Haymon was acting in a dual capacity unless you asked Al Haymon, who claimed he was an advisor/manager.
+Golden Boy Promotions and Top Rank filed lawsuits against Al Haymon claiming he was attempting to monopolize boxing

 The Top Tank lawsuit, led by CEO and longtime rival, Bob Arum was for the tune of $100 million and was settled in 2016.
 Golden Boy’s was dismissed in 2017 by a judge for lack of evidence.

-Al Haymon is notorious for keeping a low profile.
+Haymon is notorious for keeping a low profile.
 He’s rarely seen and never interviewed.
-A religious agnostic, Haymon is married to his trusted wife, Sylvia Browne-Owens, who is the president of Boxing Operations of Haymon Sports.
-They have no children and his current net worth is reportedly $18 Million
+A religious agnostic, Al Haymon wife, Sylvia Browne-Owens, is the president of Boxing Operations of Haymon Sports.
+They have no children and his current Al Haymon’s net worth is reportedly $18 Million